RobertoRoos/sawIntuitiveResearchKitWiki/API-2.x.md

 * `current_state`
   * *cisst*: event write `std::string`
   * *ROS*: publisher `std_msgs/String`
   * dVRK specific.
+Current state.
+Possible values are defined in `components/code/mtsTeleOperationPSM.cpp`: `DISABLED`, `SETTING_ARMS_STATE`, `ALIGNING_MTM` and `ENABLED`.
 * `desired_state`
   * *cisst*: event write `std::string`
   * *ROS*: publisher `std_msgs/String`
   * dVRK specific.
+Desired state.
+Possible values are defined in `components/code/mtsTeleOperationPSM.cpp`: `DISABLED`, `ALIGNING_MTM` and `ENABLED`.
 * `state_command`  Gravity compensation will be added based on last call to `use_gravity_compensation` (for MTMs and ECM).
   * *cisst*: write command `std::string`
   * *ROS*: subscriber `crtk_msgs/StringStamped`
   * dVRK specific.
+Send command to change desired state.
+Possible values are: `enable`, `disable` and `align_mtm`
 * `following`
   * *cisst*: event write `bool`
   * *ROS*: publisher `std_msgs/Bool`
   * dVRK specific.
+Indicates if the PSM is following the MTM.
+This can only happen if the tele-operation is `ENABLED`, the user has engaged the MTM abd the tele-operation is not clutched.
+This can can be used to detect when the tele-operation component is actually sending commands to the PSM (using a combination of `servo_cp` and `jaw/servo_jp`).
 * `scale`
   * *cisst*: event write `double`
   * *ROS*: publisher `std_msgs/Float64`
   * dVRK specific.
+Indicates what is the current scaling factor between the MTM and PSM translations.
 * `set_scale`
   * *cisst*: write command `double`
   * *ROS*: subscriber `std_msgs/Float64`
   * dVRK specific.
+Set the scaling factor between the MTM and PSM translations.
+This command changes the scale for this tele-operation component only.
+Use with caution, it might be confusing for a user if both hands are not using the same scale.
+User should most likely use the `console/teleop/set_scale` command instead.
 * `align_mtm`
   * *cisst*: event write `bool`
   * *ROS*: publisher `std_msgs/Bool`
-  * dVRK specific.
+  * dVRK specific.  -----------------
 * `alignment_offset`
   * *cisst*: read command `vctMatRot3`
   * *ROS*: publisher `geometry_msgs/QuaternionStamped`